ramp-eu/JS2SF/Contributing.md

 # Contribution Guidelines

+## Ground rules & expectations

+Before we get started, here are a few things we expect from you (and that you should expect from others):

+*   Be kind and thoughtful in your conversations around this project.
+We all come from different backgrounds and projects, which means we likely have different perspectives on "how open source is done."
+Try to listen to others rather than convince them that your way is correct.
+*   Please ensure that your contribution passes all tests.
+If there are test failures, you will need to address them before we can merge your contribution.
+*   When adding content, please consider if it is widely valuable.
+Please don't add references or links to things you or your employer have created as others will do so if they appreciate it.
+*   When reporting a vulnerability on the software, please, put in contact with repository maintainers in order to discuss it in a private way.

 ## Getting Started

 So you want to contribute?
 Great!
 Here’s a short checklist with the most important points:

 - Don’t worry.
 You are not expected to get everything right on the first attempt, we’ll guide you through it.
+- Please check before starting a new issue if it does not exist or has been handeld already.
 - Make sure there is an [issue](https://github.com/syncthing/syncthing/issues) that describes the change you want to do.
 If the thing you want to do does not have an issue yet, please file one before starting work on it.
 - Fork the repository and make your changes in a new branch.
 If you already have push access to the Syncthing repository, do *not* create a new branch there.
 We do all changes as pull requests from personal forks.

 ## Code Review